Tom-PIT/Connected.Docs/en/Sales/Documents/Prepayments.md

 Available actions may include:
 - **[+ Issued invoice](IssuedInvoices.md)** – Create a final invoice applying the prepayment.
-- **Prepayment** – Duplicate the current prepayment to a new proforma invoice.
+- **Prepayment** – Duplicate the details from the current prepayment to a new document.

 #### Delivery section